 This sanctuary is home to around 70 primates that have all been injured or abandoned.
 Tamarins, Spider monkeys, Capuchin monkeys, and Marmosets are residents of the sanctuary.

-Things Animal Lovers Can Do in Hawaii
+Things Animal Lovers Can Do In Hawaii

 A medley of water excursions are available for animal lovers, and, of course, dolphin and whale watching tours take precedence.

 While Hawaii offers loads of fun, especially for animal lovers and adventurers, you need to be a responsible tourist when touring Hawaii.
-The resources of the archipelago have become quite thin as a result of the pandemic, and the Hawaiian ecosystem is fragile and needs protecting.
+The resources of the archipelago have become quite thin as a result of the pandemic, and the Hawaiian ecosystem is fragile and needs protection.

-Sustainable tourism is something tourists and tourist companies should think about.
 As a tourist, there are several things you can do to minimise your carbon footprint and safeguard the vulnerable natural resources and the near-extinct wildlife species of Hawaii.

 To bring down the environmental impact, opt for eco-friendly accommodation whenever you can.
-When engaging in water activities like snorkelling, do not touch the reefs and wear reef-friendly sun-screen.
+When engaging in water activities like snorkelling, do not touch the reefs and wear reef-friendly sunscreen.

-Furthermore, if you are travelling with kids, do not let them out of your sight, and exercise a little cultural sensitivity while you are here.
+Furthermore, if you are travelling with kids, do not let them out of sight, and exercise a little cultural sensitivity while you are here.